david-zip/notes-misc/dynamic-masking.md

     END;
 ```

-There are multiple ways one write the masking code.
-The following example will showcase three types of possible options (there are more than just the following three):
+There are multiple ways one can write the masking code.
+The following examples will showcase three possible masking strategies:

 1. Mask only desired string before seperator (example will use email and show only the domain)